Trade Facilitation Agreement: 2010s

 In March 2013, the WTO decided that it was essential for higher-level management and involvement.
 The NGTF Chair chose 4 Ambassadors and separated the Draft into segments for each individual to refine.
 Mario Matus from Chile oversaw the transparency components as well as customs operations.
 Switzerlands representative Remigi Winzap was put in charge of articles 6–9.
 Fred Agah from Nigeria had the task of refining article 10 and finally Michael Stone from Hong Kong looked after S&D under section 2.
 In September 2013, the WTO's Director-General also stepped in to provide council.
-This came in the form of numerous Negotiations and configurations, resulting in the resolve of many controversies and issues.
+This came in the form of numerous negotiations and configurations, resulting in the resolve of many controversies and issues.

 Just prior to the Bali Ministerial Conference in December, with the direct help of the Director general, the process of drafting had resulted in almost a clean text.
 The previous areas of disagreement was now only limited to a few members which was able to resolved in a bilateral meeting allowing them to return as members.
 Previous brackets of dispute and discontent were now bracket free, such as S&D and customs cooperation.
 While the Trade Facilitation Agreement was not fully completed by the Ministerial Conference it was in a good enough shape to be brought and completed there.
 The Ministerial Conference brought more rounds of negotiation and disagreement, however at the end the members were able to agree on a text for the Agreement.
 After a decade of negotiations, the WTO finally had their Trade Facilitation Agreement at the end of 2013, moving in to 2014.

+Contents

+Article 1 is concerned with the publication and availability of information.
+Each member state is required to establish and maintain "one or more enquiry points to answer reasonable enquiries of governments, traders, and other interested parties" concerning trade.

+UNECE also lists the following articles in particular in its information concerning the agreement: